 - 1. Click the Network and Security tab, and then click Security. - 2.
-In the Encryption Engine drop-down list, select the type of encryption to use. - Open SSL is the default option for encryption. - FIPS 140-2 enables FIPS 140-2 level 1 encryption. - 3.
+In the Encryption Engine drop-down list, select the type of encryption to use. - Open SSL is the default option for encryption. - FIPS 140-2 enables FIPS 140-2 level 1 encryption. - NXP TPM enables the onboard trusted platform module (TPM) to securely store your encryption keys.
+Only cameras that come with the onboard NXP Secure Element TPM will display this option. - 3.
 Click Apply to save the settings.